8 DIY Dog Agility Course Equipment Plans (With Pictures)

 1. DIY Dog Agility Course, From This Old House

-Using PVC pipes, This Old House provides detailed DIY dog agility course plans with helpful pictures to make three key obstacles for your backyard dog agility course.
-You’ll be able to make an agility jump, weave poles, and a teeter totter.
-These plans result in sturdy, durable builds.
+Using PVC pipes, This Old House provides detailed DIY dog agility course plans with helpful pictures to make three obstacles for your backyard dog agility course.
+You can make an agility jump, weave poles, and a teeter-totter.
+These plans result in sturdy, durable structures.

 Skill Level: Moderate